Ethics, Compliance and Audit Services

 - educational information

-By qualifying under these sections of EAR and ITAR, the university can avoid the problems associated with “deemed exports” of technical data, and then secure any required export licenses for actual shipment of controlled items into or out of the United States.
+By qualifying under these sections of EAR and ITAR, the university can avoid the problems associated with “deemed exports” of technical data, and then secure any required export licenses as needed.
 In this manner, UC can maintain its open research and education environment while also complying with the export regulations.

 Steps for researchers to follow to adhere to UC’s Export Compliance Plan